whitemike889/notcat/README.md

 $SHELL -c /bin/echo notcat '<summary>' '<urgency> <body>'
 ```

-In this case, the command isn't very useful (simply echoing an empty line each time).
+In this case, the subcommand isn't very useful (simply echoing an empty line each time).
 Figuring out how shells' `-c` flag works is left as an exercise for the reader.
 (The 'notcat' in the above is hard-coded, setting the `$0` of the executed subshell.)

+The `--on-empty` subcommand, unlike the other two, takes no arguments at all, since it's not associated with any particular notification.

 ## Environment variables